seunghyeon-lee-0/seunghyeon-lee-0/README.md

 ### 🔎 Research Interests

+> Exploring Human Behavior through Data & AI
-> I am interested in understanding **customer behavior** and exploring how **LLMs and AI agents** can be used to simulate, analyze, and better understand human decision-making.
+I am interested in understanding customer behavior and human decision-making through data-driven research.
+My current interests lie in LLM-based simulation, AI agents, and human–AI interaction, with a focus on exploring how emerging AI systems can model and interact with human behavior.

+I enjoy combining data analytics, behavioral research, and generative AI to investigate real-world problems and turn data into meaningful insights.

 <p>
   <img src="https://img.shields.io/badge/Customer%20Behavior-Research-8A2BE2?style=flat-square">